Diasporic Vietnamese narratives: Narratives

 In an op-ed titled, "The Great Vietnam War Novel Was Not Written by an American," published by The New York Times, Viet Thanh Nguyen, author of The Sympathizer and The Refugees argues that several works written by Vietnamese-Americans are often ignored by "the American and Vietnamese mainstream."
 Nguyen specifically mentions Bao Ninh's novel The Sorrow of War, which Nguyen considers a "North Vietnamese war classic" is a "worthy" historical based novel that is often ignored in mainstream historical canon.
 He further contends that Vietnamese-American voices are only sporadically visibly "heard here" and then "forgotten" and "rarely heard in Vietnam."
 Diaspora becomes a poignant focal point in Vietnamese literature.
 In an interview with diaCRITICS, Viet Thanh Nguyen, who is also the founding editor of diaCRITICS, states that definition of diaspora derives from the displacement and exile of Jewish communities.
-In the same interview, Nguyen asserts the importance of diaspora:
+In the same interview, Nguyen asserts:

-Vietnamese-American novelist Viet Thanh Nguyen, author of The Sympathizer, which won the 2016 Pulitzer Prize for Fiction at the Library of Congress in 2024.

 There are very strong connotations of an originary homeland, a sense of persecution, and a nostalgic desire for home.
 If we look at contemporary Jewish and Israeli discourses, there is also a strong sense of essentialism and nationalism, and a potential for both progressive and reactionary politics.
-All of these features, to me, seem accurate in describing how many, if not all, Vietnamese migrants of the 1970s until recently felt.
-In the largest overseas Vietnamese communities of the United States, France, Germany, Canada, and Australia, it seems that there is a diasporic consciousness, even if they are not all the same.
-The French Vietnamese, for example, go back to the early 20th century and include explicitly vocal leftist and communist people, completely unlike Vietnamese Americans.
-But diaspora can include differences, and part of the purpose of diaCRITICS is to show what we as Vietnamese people share and do not share.